top of page

 Clearly, the evidence outlines that free recall is extraordinarily effective.
 But its difficult to see that in the moment because the effectiveness is delayed.
 In the short term, free recall is difficult, mentally taxing, and less immediately rewarding.
 From an outside perspective, small wonder that free recall, which is difficult and delayed in effectiveness, is predicted to be less effective than re-reading, which is easy and immediately rewarding.
 Several other desirable difficulties are similarly underutilized due to their lack of immediacy.

 Free recall builds memory and understanding to an astounding degree, but doesn’t inherently engage any higher learning processes.
 This is why it is more effective for a biology class than it is for a physics class, for instance.
 In biology, knowing and understanding are paramount, the desired knowledge is declarative.
 In physics, higher levels of learning—application and analysis—are more emphasized, the desired knowledge is procedural.
-For procedural-type classes, SAM employs different types of effortful retrieval.
+For procedural-type classes, different types of effortful retrieval are required.

 Adapted from Karpicke, J. D., & Blunt, J. R. (2011).
 Retrieval practice produces more learning than elaborative studying with concept mapping.
 Science, 331(6018), 772–775. https://doi.org/10.1126/science.1199327